Daniel J. Frey

 Grounded

-Our President is a boil on humanities neck, but he's not the only one.
+Our President is a boil on humanity's neck, but he's not the only one.

-As the world becomes smaller as information, both real and false can be had in an instant.
+As the world becomes smaller with information, both real and false can be had in an instant.

 The veil that was the American dream has been lifted.